 Invoiced Amortized Cost

-Invoiced Amortized Cost is similar to Discounted Amortized Cost but only the recurring portion of RI and Saving Plan charges are amortized.
+Invoiced Amortized Cost is similar to Discounted Amortized Cost, but only the recurring portion of RI and Saving Plan charges are amortized.
 This ensures that total cost for a billing period only reflects charges incurred in that billing period.
-Upfront RI/SP charges (either All Upfront or the upfront portion of Partial Upfront) are still represented as separate line items.
-This cost type is currently only supported for AWS related costs.
+Upfront RI and SP charges, either All Upfront or the upfront portion of Partial Upfront, are still represented as separate line items.

 Real Cost

-Real Cost starts with Discounted Amortized Cost, but filters it to only display charges directly related to consumption.
+Real Cost starts with Discounted Amortized Cost, but filters it to display only charges directly related to consumption.
 For example, charges stemming from Taxes and Support will be taken out of this view.
 For the GCP provider, this total will include committed use discount credits.
-The purpose of this view is to allow engineering teams to understand very quickly how their cloud consumption is changing over time.
+The purpose of this view is to allow engineering teams to understand quickly how their cloud consumption is changing over time.
 This is the default view in the Explorer.
 Note that the cost for unused portions of RIs and SPs are not represented in this view.

 On-Demand Cost